BreakingPitt/dockerfiles/README.md

 To be used with Docker http://www.docker.io

-# Doucmentation of how to build images.
+# Documentation of how to build images.

 Build an image is pretty simple: